matthewblott/dapper_unitofwork/README.md

 # dapper_unitofwork

 Boilerplate for unit of work pattern.
-No configuration ore database setup required - it uses a Sqlite database in the project file so the examples run smoothly.
+No configuration or database setup required - it uses a Sqlite database in the project file so the examples run smoothly.

 Apart from the tiny snippet of SQL found in the ```CreateInsertSql``` method used for returning the created Id for identity fields ...
 ```